 Policies are sold through independent agents, and there is no way to obtain a quote online or over the phone.
 If you call the “general inquiries” phone number, you’ll be directed to a local agency as there is no direct sales infrastructure for the company and no rate information available over the phone.

 The website does have a clear place on their website that states “Find a Local Celina Agent”, once clicked, it takes you to an agency locator page.
 Here, you simply enter your city, state, or zip code and it will provide contacts for a nearby agency.

 There is a specific spot for “Claims” on the menu bar of the Celina Group website.
 The page directs you to call the an 800 number or email your claim.
 The phone number is listed at 800-231-2318 for the claims department.
 This phone number goes to the same line as the general inquiries line, and is staffed out of an office rather than a major call center.
 The phone line is available 24/7 and is for emergency roadside assistance and after-hours claims.

 Your best bet for claims service may be to call your agent first for guidance.
 The agent should be able to walk you through the process and may either file the claim on your behalf or facilitate communication with the insurance company to arrange an inspection and move the claim toward closure.

 Celina Insurance Group is accredited on the Better Business Bureau with an A+ rating.
 There are only two reviews listed on the BBB site, both negative and in regards to the clients dissatisfaction with claims handling.

 |Rating Company||Grade||Financial Outlook|

 Celina Insurance Group is a small local insurer for Midwestern states.
-Its century-long history and local heritage are points of pride, but its growth is crippled by poor distribution – not only does it rely on independent agents to make sales, but finding such an agent online is unnecessarily difficult.
+Its century-long history and local heritage are points of pride, but its growth is crippled by poor distribution and its reliance on independent agents to make sales.

 For a list of companies that we recommend, visit our Best Insurance Companies page.